Arya2006/underwater-rov/index.md

 ## Communication with surface.

 Two wire and serial communication to the Arduino is what we were planning currently.
+Currently not sure if this can handle the video bandwidth.
+Moreover the arduino cannot handle the video.
+The video part of the communication is still TBD.